HTSnider/AdventOfCode2024/README.md

 ## Day 14:
 While part 1 was trivial, I barely knew where to start with part 2.
 I tried minimizing the mean horizontal difference first, but I would have been better off with some kind of clustering score.
 In the end the solution was to minimize the safety score I calculated in part 1, which I suppose should have been a hint.

+## Day 17:
+While part 1 was simple, part 2 had me stumped for a while.
+After attempting to derive the math behind my program input, I implemented BFS using the output from part 1, and then had to convert the whole thing to use BigInteger because the so-called Integer registers actually were required to hold numbers larger than an Integer.